Hecsall/transmission-web-restyle/README.md

 ## **The plan**
-Transmission's Web UI was made a long time ago, so it's full of old code, even a bunch of deprecated things here and there.\
+Transmission's Web UI was made a long time ago, so it contains a lot of JavaScript that handles various things.\
-What i'm planning to do is to completely rewrite it, but i'll go slowly, first taking care of the CSS part without breaking anything, then i'll try to rewrite the JavaScript part.

-Note that:
-- I won't care about Internet Explorer compatibility;
-- For now I'm only developing the desktop view, the mobile view will be done in the future;
+Rewriting it would be really time consuming so i will only take care of the CSS part without breaking anything, and i will touch as little JavaScript as possible.

 ## **Installation**